 Helen was understandably excited by the approach and travelled back to her native Ireland to meet the company.
 However, despite their initial positive interest, the meeting didn’t go well; the company’s representatives tore Helen and her idea apart citing a lack of scientific evidence.
 Looking back, Helen feels it was a positive experience, from which she developed a tougher, more confident approach to business, but at the time it was a big blow, and she left the meeting deflated.

-However, Helen refocused herself and got back in touch with Dr Marlin, to press for the evidence she badly needed.
-Within two weeks Dr Marlin had carried out some preliminary tests, and the initial results were looking positive.
-Fired up about the design again, Helen took the financial risk and commissioned Dr Marlin and a team of top equine research scientists from Hartpury University Centre Gloucestershire; Lucy dumbbell and Victoria Lewis – to carry out deeper research.
+However, Helen refocused herself and got back in touch with the leading equestrian scientist, to press for the evidence she badly needed.
+Within two weeks the leading equestrian scientist had carried out some preliminary tests, and the initial results were looking positive.
+Fired up about the design again, Helen took the financial risk and commissioned a team of top equine research scientists from Hartpury University Centre Gloucestershire; Lucy dumbbell and Victoria Lewis – to carry out deeper research.

 Buoyed by the positive reaction from the preliminary research, and confident that she would soon have the hard scientific evidence needed to support her claims, Helen booked a stand at the BETA (British Equestrian Trade Association) International trade show and entered her saddle pad design into their innovation awards.